Platform gap: Gap fillers

 Mechanical platform edge extensions known as platform gap fillers may be used to bridge the gap between platform and vehicle.
 These stopgaps require careful alignment of the vehicle upon arrival, and careful synchronization to avoid serious damage caused by departure of the vehicle before the extenders are fully retracted.
 They increase station dwell time, and introduce safety and maintenance concerns of their own.

 Alternatively, the gap fillers may be mounted on the train, and linked to the door operating mechanism.
-They may be found on modern trainsets, like various versions of the Stadler GTW.
+They may be found on modern trainsets, like various versions of the Stadler GTW and the British Rail Class 555 for the Tyne and Wear Metro.
 Train-mounted gap fillers eliminate the need for careful alignment and, as the driver only gets the signal that the doors have closed when the fillers have fully retracted, require no special synchronization on departure.
 Moving all active components of the system to the train instead of the platform allows maintenance to be performed in a shop, rather than in the field.

-Singapore has committed to specifying its newer trains with gap fillers, to reduce the incidence of platform gap accidents in its crowded stations.
+Germany

+Many regional trains in Germany come with platform gap fillers, such as the Bombardier Talent 2.
+On subway networks, they have also become more common, as evidenced by the Nuremberg U-Bahn whose 1970s first generation VAG Class DT1 do not have them but whose VAG Class DT3 of the 2000s and 2010s and VAG Class G1 of the 2020s come equipped with automatic gap fillers.

 On the Berlin U-Bahn, which has two different loading gauges (Kleinprofil on U1-U4 and Großprofil on U5-U9), so-called Blumenbretter ("flower boards") bridging the platform gap were attached to Kleinprofil trains that ran on Großprofil lines at various times of rolling stock shortage.

+Hong Kong

+Platform gap fillers were tried on the platforms of Lo Wu station on the East Rail line in 2009 due to the difficulty of installing platform screen doors on the curved nature of the platforms.
+They were planned to be installed at other stations along the line along with signal upgrades.
+However, during the trial period, MTR found that the time taken for the gap filler to fully extend took 15-20 seconds and so greatly increased dwell times of trains.
+It was decided unsuitable for service.
+After the trial period ended in October 2009, the platform gap fillers were not used until it was finally removed during a platform-strengthening maintenance operation.
+Plans to install it on other stations of the East Rail line were also abandoned.

+Japan

+Some Japanese railway stations have platform gap fillers, which are known as movable steps (可動ステップ, kadō steppu).
+Over 200 fillers are used in the Tokyo subway.
+In addition, there is a program to retrofit platform doors for increased safety on Tokyo subway lines.